louarn-rous/br/breton.md

 the def. article may contract w. preceding prep.s e.g:
 'e' (in) + 'an' -> 'en' (in the)

-# ADJECTIVES
+# Adjectives

 comparative : -oc'h
 superlative : -añ

 these suffixes cause preceding consonants to undergo provection.